-When the Bowdens arrived in Van Diemen's Land to take up their positions as Superintendent and Matron of the female Probation Station, the Anson was not yet ready and the female convicts were housed temporarily at New Town Farm Probation Station, near the Orphan Schools.
+When the Bowdens arrived in Van Diemen's Land to take up their positions as Superintendent and Matron of the female Probation Station (around 1843), the Anson was not yet ready and the female convicts were housed temporarily at New Town Farm Probation Station, near the Orphan Schools.

 On Friday, 26 January 1844, nine women who had arrived on the East London on 21 September 1843 were involved in a riot at New Town Farm.
 They were about half way through serving their six months probation.
 The female convicts were:

 - Mary Brady, police number 632, sentence 7 years

 - Catherine Kemp, police number 230, sentence 7 years